 Small cities are different though.

-German rural areas sometimes tend to place a stigma on international couples.
-Some small-town folks still highly value age-old traditions and multi-generational, neighbourly relationships that are very hard to penetrate, even for other Germans or Europeans. an East German might be considered an outsider in a centuries-old Bavarian village.
+It is rare, but German rural areas may tend to place a stigma on international couples.
+Some small-town folks still highly value age-old traditions and multi-generational, neighbourly relationships that are very hard to penetrate, even for other Germans or Europeans.
+An East German might be considered an outsider in a centuries-old Bavarian village.

 On a personal note, when my French MiL married her German husband (my FiL) in the 80s his mother apparently disapproved because she wanted her firstborn to marry a nice local Dorf girl.